 - Represented several Los Angeles County cities in a challenge against the Regional Water Quality Control Board and State Water Resources Control Board regarding numeric limit standards for water quality standards (TMDLs) arising from NPDES permits.

 Water Infrastructure and Finance

-- Advising and negotiating agreements for sale or acquisition of recycled water supplies and related infrastructure.
+- Advising and negotiating agreements for sale or acquisition of recycled water supplies, wastewater collection and treatment, and related infrastructure.